 Zen ist ein Weg zur Freiheit durch die konzentrierte Einsgerichtetheit des Geistes, dessen Ziel die nackte Selbst-Wesensschau (Satori) ist.

-Calligraphy is a personal style of handwriting which acts as a “seal impression of the heart” (Ya-tzu) The boldness of the East Asian master calligraphers reveals their calm and clear presence of mind.
+Calligraphy is the art of this moment, it is a personal style of handwriting which acts as a “seal impression of the heart” (Ya-tzu).
+The boldness of the East Asian master calligraphers reveals their calm and clear presence of mind.